 The discussion flowed amid debating the links between political democracy, aimed at controlling power and influencing decision-making within the state, and economic systems of power and decision-making.
 Brigety summarised the current local and global dilemma, by saying that “capitalism has done an exceptional job at creating wealth but a terrible job at distributing wealth, and the issue of class becomes a problem for democracy”.
 Sonn Pather rather noted that “the private sector should also be held to account based on a conscientious inclusion of the interests of the people, and not be judged only on its ability to extract value”.
 Several audience members, especially young participants, felt that there could be no substantive political democracy without substantially increasing the economic participation and power of those historically and currently marginalised in our society.

-The dialogue was intended as a jump off point to constructively engage South Africans on the need to move the conversation forward beyond political rhetoric, but provide a platform for meaningful exchange, provide alternatives for critical engagement in the current political climate and envision a shared future for all.
-Times of uncertainty can oftentimes generate the most fertile discussions, as research and dialogue not only result in new knowledge to answer known questions, but in fact reframe the questions that need to be asked.
+The dialogue was intended to constructively engage South Africans on the need to move the conversation forward beyond political rhetoric, provide a platform for meaningful exchange, and alternatives for critical engagement in the current political climate and envision a shared future for all.
+Times of uncertainty can generate the most fertile discussions, as research and dialogue not only result in new knowledge to answer societal questions, but in fact reframe the questions that need to be asked.
 Democracy Works and Social Surveys Africa are committed to continuing a joint engagement around the issues that affect our society.